DanejSakshi13/Fundamentals-Of-Data-Structures/README.md

 Assignment 4 :
 a) Write a Python program to store names and mobile numbers of your friends in sorted order on names.
 Search your friend from list using binary search (recursive and non- recursive).Insert friend if not present in phonebook
 b) Write a Python program to store names and mobile numbers of your friends in sorted order on names.
 Search your friend from list using Fibonacci/Linear search.
 Insert friend if not present in phonebook.

+Assignmet 5: # Write a Python program to store first year percentage of students in array.
+Write function for sorting array of floating point numbers in ascending order using
+a) Selection Sort
+b) Bubble sort